cedric-scheerlinck/dvs_image_reconstruction/complementary_filter/README.md

     roslaunch complementary_filter from_rosbag.launch bag_path:=<path/to/input/rosbag.bag> save_dir:=<directory/to/save/images/> publish_framerate:=<framerate>

 where bag_path:=, save_dir:=, and publish_framerate:= are optional command-line arguments.
+If publish_framerate < 0, it will publish an image for every event packet message.
 To pre-set [dynamic reconfigure parameters](#reconfigure), first launch the package without specifying bag_path:= and modify (or load) parameters, then (without closing roscore) close and re-launch the package with bag_path:=.
 You can [save and load](#reconfigure) reconfigure parameters to and from .yaml files using [rqt_reconfigure](http://wiki.ros.org/rqt_reconfigure).